bscarlavai/self-car-wash-finder/docs/IMAGE_OPTIMIZATION.md

 ## Testing Your Setup

 ### 1. Check if Optimization is Working
-Visit a cafe page and inspect the image URLs.
+Visit a location page and inspect the image URLs.
 They should look like:
 ```
 https://images.weserv.nl/?url=https%3A//lh3.googleusercontent.com/...&w=800&h=400&q=80&output=jpg&we
 ```